-He is best known for his song, “Never Gonna Give You Up,” which earned number 1 in 25 countries when it came out.
+How could we not start any Rick Astley’s greatest hits list without “Never Gonna Give You Up” which earned a number 1 spot in 25 countries when it came out.
 It also gained 1 Billion views and counting on Youtube around the start of August 2021.
 And although many know and use this song as a meme (get Rick-Rolled, as they say), you have to admit, it’s a catchy song that you just can’t help but dance to.

-Rick Astley wrote and sang this song and it was first released as a single.
-The song made it to the top 10 in the UK Singles Chart, February of that same year; also earned the 7th spot in the Irish Singles Chart.
+Rick Astley wrote and sang this song, and it was first released as a single.
+The song made it to the top 10 in the UK Singles Chart, and in February of that same year it also earned the 7th spot in the Irish Singles Chart.
 It is the third single in the album of the same name.
 Astley re-recorded this in his 2019 album, Best of Me.